d3fenderz/areyouready.py/README.md

 # Are you ready for ethical hacking?

+Official Bash script to test a fundamental skill required for hacking.

 ## Prerequisite

 If not installed, you can install Requests on Linux, MacOS, and the Windows operating systems by running: